vzan2012/angular-reactive-forms/README.md

 # ReactiveForms

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.
+This project has a simple user reactive form example with validation practised developed using Angular.
+The Project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.

 ## Development server